-The Galvanize the Future: An Edgar K. Schutz Memorial Scholarship essay contest was developed to help future specifiers with the rising cost of a college education.
+The Galvanize the Future: A Richard L. Brooks Memorial essay contest was developed to help future specifiers with the rising cost of a college education.
 The scholarship aims to teach these specifiers a little about hot-dip galvanizing while providing them with funding for their education.

 To apply, please fill out the form below and attach your essay.
 Your essay must answer one of the following two questions in 1,000-2,000 words and be in Word, Rich Text Format, or Adobe Acrobat PDF format.